-All students who receive payments from the Self Graduate Fellowship are responsible for declaring these payments on their tax returns.
+All students who receive payments from the Self Graduate Fellowship are responsible for declaring these payments on their tax return.
 Students appointed as GRAs will receive a W-2 form from the University of Kansas.
-Students appointed through the Self Graduate Fellowship, using other payment mechanisms, may not receive a W-2 form or other documentation of income.
 All Self Graduate Fellows should be self-informed about IRS regulations and consult tax advisors if additional assistance is needed.
 Fellows may find useful information through the Payroll Office on each campus.
 Tax assistance is available from KU Legal Services for Students.